 By default, VWO anonymizes all key presses to avoid storing or transmitting any personal or sensitive data to VWO servers.
-Under Recordings > Settings > Configuration, the Anonymize all key presses option is checked by default.
+For this, the Anonymize all key presses option in Recordings > Settings > Configuration is checked by default.

 VWO will anonymize the following fields to avoid transmitting your personal data through VWO servers:

 - Three consecutive digits of phone numbers, credit card, social security, and CVV

 Hide Entire Body